MinnPost/minnpost-crime/README.md

 ### Run

+1. Run the simple http server: `http-server ./`
-1. Go to `index.html` in your browser.
+1. Go to `[localhost:8080/index.html](http://localhost:8080/index.html)` in your browser.
 1. This application uses SASS so utilizing `grunt watch` to compile SASS on the fly is recommended.
+You may need to open up a new Terminal to do this.

 ## Build